Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 How do I know if a Notice of Sale has been issued in Virginia?

-Once the Notice of Sale is issued, the options available to Virginia homeowners compress dramatically.
-A modification application submitted after the notice must trigger a formal postponement of the scheduled sale to have any chance of completing before the auction date.
+Once the § 55.1-321 Notice of Sale is mailed, the options available to Virginia homeowners compress dramatically.
+A modification application submitted after the notice must trigger a formal postponement of the scheduled sale under § 55.1-321(D) — which gives the trustee discretion to postpone without issuing a new notice — to have any chance of completing before the auction date.
+Under 12 C.F.R. § 1024.41(g), federal dual tracking protections continue to apply if a complete application is received more than 37 days before the scheduled sale.
 Reinstatement must be arranged before the sale.
 A property sale must close before the auction.
-And if none of these succeed, there is nothing after the sale — no redemption period, no upset bid window, no second chance.
+And if none of these succeed, there is nothing after the sale — Va.
+Code §§ 55.1-320 to 55.1-345 contains no statutory redemption provision, no upset bid mechanism, and no second-chance window.

-The single most important feature of Virginia's foreclosure system — the one that makes it categorically more urgent than states with post-sale protections — is the complete absence of any post-sale redemption right for most residential properties.
-When the gavel falls at a Virginia foreclosure auction and the deed transfers to the buyer, the former homeowner's interest in the property is permanently and irreversibly terminated.
+The single most important feature of Virginia's foreclosure system — the one that makes it categorically more urgent than states with post-sale redemption mechanisms — is the complete absence of any post-sale redemption right.
+Va.
+Code §§ 55.1-320 to 55.1-345 simply does not contain a statutory post-sale redemption provision.
+This is structurally different from Tennessee's §§ 66-8-101 to 66-8-103, which provide a 2-year statutory redemption typically waived in the deed of trust — Virginia has no redemption right to waive in the first place.
+When the gavel falls at a Virginia foreclosure auction and the trustee's deed under § 55.1-323 transfers to the buyer, the former homeowner's interest in the property is permanently and irreversibly terminated.
 There is no 6-month redemption period like Michigan.
 There is no 10-day upset bid period like North Carolina.
 There is no Act 6 cure right like Pennsylvania.
 The sale is the end.

 This means the entire scope of options available to a Virginia homeowner is compressed into the pre-sale period.
-Every tool — modification, reinstatement, sale, bankruptcy — must be deployed before the auction date.
+Every tool — modification under 12 C.F.R. § 1024.41, reinstatement, sale, bankruptcy — must be deployed before the auction date.
 Acting after the sale is not an option.
 This is not a matter of the options being harder or more expensive after the sale.
-It is a matter of the options not existing.
+It is a matter of the options not existing within the statutory framework.

 Virginia Homeowners: The Sale Is the Hard Deadline — There Is Nothing After It

-Unlike Michigan, North Carolina, or Pennsylvania, Virginia provides no post-sale redemption period, no upset bid window, and no Act 6 cure right after the sale.
+Unlike Michigan, North Carolina, or Pennsylvania, Virginia's statutory framework under §§ 55.1-320 to 55.1-345 contains no post-sale redemption provision, no upset bid window, and no Act 6-style cure right after the sale.
 Every tool must be deployed before the auction date.
-A professional assessment now identifies what is still available and what must happen before the sale.
+A professional assessment now identifies what is still available within the § 55.1-321 60-day window and what must happen before the sale.

 See My Options →